ddubson/dotnet-cookbook/content/up-and-running/running-projects-locally.md

 weight: 1
 ---

-Once a Web API project is [added](/creating-a-solution/adding-projects), you can run the project with .NET Core CLI
+Once a deployable project is [added](/creating-a-solution/adding-webapi-project), you can run the project with .NET Core CLI

 ```shell script